Vegan Sweet Potato Quesadilla (Yamadilla)

 - Optional toppings: fresh salsa, guacamole, chopped cilantro

-- When tortilla is done cooking, remove to a plate.
+- Garnish + serve: When tortilla is done cooking, remove to a plate.
 Drizzle with lime juice and serve with fresh salsa, guacamole, and chopped cilantro.

-- Leftovers and Storage: Store any leftover quesadillas in an airtight container for up to four days in the refrigerator.
+- Leftovers + storage: Store any leftover quesadillas in an airtight container for up to four days in the refrigerator.
 Reheat in a skillet for best results, or in microwave (quesadillas will be softer).

 - Nutrition notes: Nutrition information is for one vegan quesadilla without salsa and guacamole.